Farmingdale State College

 Current STEP and CSTEP News

-State College Summer Camp in Applied Science, Computers, Engineering and
+Farmingdale State College Summer Camp in Applied Science, Computers, Engineering and Technology 2009

 Applied Science, Computers, Engineering and Technology (ASCET) Camp is a summer program for students in grades 7-12.
-A series of commuting day camps will be held for five weeks, starting June 23, 2008 at Farmingdale State College, on Broadhollow Road/Route 110 in Farmingdale, NY.
+A series of commuting, day camps will be held for three weeks, starting July 8, 2009 at the campus of the Farmingdale State University of New York, on Route 110 in Farmingdale, NY.
 ASCET camps will mix learning with fun and adventure.
-Based on an innovative curriculum, the camps will provide the students hands-on experience, group activities, peer competition and extra curricular activities.
+Based on an innovative curriculum the camps will provide the students with hands-on experience, group activities, peer competition and extracurricular activities.
 The primary objective of the camps is to introduce the students to promising careers in science, engineering and technology.
-Students may select from among the following programs: